nonoroazoro/webpack-boilerplate/README.md

 ## Unsolved issue

-- Due to an [issue](https://github.com/gaearon/react-hot-loader/issues/391) of react-hot-loader, `this` isn't correctly bound while using `arrow functions` as class properties.
+- Due to an [issue](https://github.com/gaearon/react-hot-loader/issues/391) of `react-hot-loader`, `this` isn't correctly bound while using `arrow functions` as class properties.